deckgo/deckdeckgo/webcomponents/social-img/README.md

 # DeckDeckGo - social-img

-Transform text to a social image.
+Generate dynamically a social image with a text and an optional logo.

 ## License